mtia/Festivalle/ReadMe.md

 Davide Mori <br>
 Francesco Pino <br>

-Mattia Vassena for the Beat detection method using Autocorrelation Phase Matrix
+Mattia Vassena for the BPM calculus using the autocorrelation method